Sponsored content

 As a result, making sure a person’s social needs are equally cared for alongside their physical health is important for their overall wellbeing.
 And while both live-in care and hourly care offer some form of companionship, the levels vary.

-That being said, it’s important to remember that this isn’t always the case.
+That said, it’s important to remember that this isn’t always the case.
 For some people, having someone pop in each day is all they need.
 And, because hourly care often involves a larger team of carers, some people enjoy being able to interact with a variety of people.

 Flexible, personalised care